LucaCanali/sparkMeasure/README.md

   for thorough inspection.
 - **Monitoring Capabilities:** Seamlessly integrates with external systems like InfluxDB, Apache Kafka, and Prometheus Gateway for extensive monitoring.
-**Educational Tool:** Serves as a practical example of implementing Spark Listeners for the collection of detailed Spark task metrics.
+- **Educational Tool:** Serves as a practical example of implementing Spark Listeners for the collection of detailed Spark task metrics.
-**Language Compatibility:** Fully supports Scala, Java, and Python, making it versatile for a wide range of Spark applications.
+- **Language Compatibility:** Fully supports Scala, Java, and Python, making it versatile for a wide range of Spark applications.

-### Contents:
+### Contents
 - [Getting started with sparkMeasure](#getting-started-with-sparkmeasure)
 - [Documentation and API reference](#documentation-api-and-examples)
 - [Architecture diagram](#architecture-diagram)